lekesmile/React-Bootstrap/README.md

-# This project is a react-bootstrap demo.
+# This project is a react-bootstrap demo. .<br />
-make use of this npm packages
+make use of this npm packages.<br />
-npm i react-bootstrap
+npm install react-bootstrap.<br />
-npm i react-router-dom
+npm install react-router-dom.<br />

 ### `npm start`